MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/sdk-authentication.md

     access_token = oauth_tokens.access_token
     ```

-    If this step succeeded, your application has permissions to manage the user's Bing Ads accounts.
-To call Bing Ads services, you should initialize either [Service Client](#serviceclient), [Bulk Service Manager](sdk-bulk-service-manager.md), or [Reporting Service Manager](sdk-reporting-service-manager.md) with [AuthorizationData](#authorization-data) that contains your *OAuthWebAuthCodeGrant* instance.
+    If this step succeeded, your application has permissions to manage the user's Microsoft Advertising accounts.
+To call Bing Ads API service operations, you should initialize either [Service Client](#serviceclient), [Bulk Service Manager](sdk-bulk-service-manager.md), or [Reporting Service Manager](sdk-reporting-service-manager.md) with [AuthorizationData](#authorization-data) that contains your *OAuthWebAuthCodeGrant* instance.

     For more information, see [Using AuthorizationData](#authorization-data), [Using Service Client](#serviceclient), [Using BulkServiceManager](sdk-bulk-service-manager.md), and [Using ReportingServiceManager](sdk-reporting-service-manager.md).

     > [!NOTE]
     > The *BulkServiceManager* and *ReportingServiceManager* are available with the .NET, Java, and Python SDKs.

-4. When calling Bing Ads services with [Service Client](#serviceclient), [Bulk Service Manager](sdk-bulk-service-manager.md), or [Reporting Service Manager](sdk-reporting-service-manager.md), it is important to save the most recent refresh token whenever new OAuth tokens are received.
+4. When calling Bing Ads API service operations with [Service Client](#serviceclient), [Bulk Service Manager](sdk-bulk-service-manager.md), or [Reporting Service Manager](sdk-reporting-service-manager.md), it is important to save the most recent refresh token whenever new OAuth tokens are received.

     ```csharp
     // If you already have a refresh token, use it to request new access and refresh tokens.